 Assume your program is funded 75% federal funds and 25% matching state funds (General Funds).
 Your base year federal allocation was \$80,200.
-Also assume, as in the example 1 above, you will not know exactly how much federal funds your agency will be allocated until sometime in the first year of the coming biennium.
-However, the federal agency overseeing the grant program for your
+Also assume you will not know exactly how much federal funds your agency will be allocated until sometime in the first year of the coming biennium.
+However, the federal agency overseeing the grant program for your agency provides documentation that the next federal allocation will increase by \$7,200.
+Your projection for the coming biennium will resemble the following: